Toddler loses both

 at the corner of Laurel and Percy streets in Elgin.

-(It is one of the few homes of Iroquois victims and
+(Of homes I've looked up, it is one of the few homes of Iroquois victims and

 survivors still standing.)